lucasonazes/lucasonazes/README.md

 ## Hello!
 I'm Lucas Onazes Fensterseifer 👋

-I'm a junior front-end developer passionate about technology and innovation.
+I'm a developer passionate about technology and innovation.
 Here you can find some of my projects and follow my journey as a developer.

 ---